 Have campers either line up shoulder to shoulder, or sit down at a table, and give them 2-4 saltine crackers.
 When the game starts campers must eat all the crackers and whistle the first part of a song, like Twinkle, Twinkle Little Star.
 First camper to so wins.
 Word of caution – don’t stand too close unless you want to get sprayed by cracker bits.

 I know, I know, soda has gone the way of the dodo bird at schools and camps.
 I don’t care, I love this game.
 It cracks me up – especially if it comes out their nose.
 Rootbeer is usually a good choice for this game.
 Line the campers up and give each of them a can of soda.
 At the whistle, they begin chugging.
 The first one done wins.

 Line up the campers and have them hold their bat with the large end on the ground and the small end touching their foreheads.
 At the whistle the campers spin around the bat 10 times, drop the bat and run for the finish line.
 Well, at least they try to.

 Have the campers find a partner and get shoulder to shoulder with them.
-With a bandanna, or piece of cloth, tie their inner legs together at the ankle.
+With a bandanna, or race bands, tie their inner legs together at the ankle.
 Line up all the teams.
 At the whistle they race to the finish line.
-Make sure the knots are tight or they will come off.

 Have your camera ready and enjoy the Good Times!